maddigits/maddigits.github.com/_posts/2015-03-02-processes.md

 not paid to practice, but to create value to their customers, and, maybe more that anything else, to always want to improve as a human being and as a professional.

+That last one is the most important for me, because, if you want to improve, you will find a way to acquire knowledge, which is also necessary to be a good professional.
+In this way, if don't have the required knowledge to do some task, but have the values, you will find a way.
+That's better than having the knowledge - or worse, believe in that without really having, and for example, point fingers to someone else when you do something wrong.

+For me it's plain simple: `good values = good people`.

 ## Rules... and Scrum